 The norm is that "judicial acts - their rulings from the bench - would not be a basis for removal from office by impeachment and conviction."
 So said Chief Justice William in his history of judicial impeachment.
-Rehnquist, That "iudicial (https://tinyurl.com/y9xjlw5t) preserves independence...so that judges are deciding cases based on their understanding of what the law requires, and not worrying that they could be removed from office if powerful rulings." actors disagree with their not provide for resignation Constitution does or impeachment whenever a judge makes a decision with which elected officials disagree."
+Rehnquist, (https://tinyurl.com/v9xilw5t) That preserves "judicial independence...so that judges are deciding cases based on their understanding of what the law requires, and not worrying that they could be removed from office if powerful political actors disagree with their rulings."
+"The Constitution does not provide for resignation or impeachment whenever a judge makes a decision with which elected officials disagree."